jmarielee/taper-editor/README.md

 ## Where this tool disagrees with itself, on the record

 One external test (Specimen 6) exposed a mixed-unit limitation: run as written, the checker returned a BLOCK that was deterministic, reproducible — and arguably wrong.
 The athlete who owns that plan read the same evidence and disputes even that framing: she reads the plan's unit inconsistency as a genuine red flag in its own right.
-Both runs are committed, the disagreement is kept unresolved, and the full mechanism — including why it isn't being patched under deadline pressure — is in `LIMITATIONS.md`.
-The full exchange is Specimen 6 in `examples.md`.
+Both runs are committed, the disagreement is kept unresolved, and the full mechanism — including why it isn't being patched under deadline pressure — is in LIMITATIONS.md.
+The full exchange is Specimen 6 in examples.md.
+What did change: instead of only writing this mistake down, I turned it into a check the tool runs on itself — the eighth one.
+It re-tests this exact case every time and fails loudly if the behavior ever drifts, so the limitation is locked into the code, not just noted in a file.
+No future change to it can happen quietly, including by me.

 ## File map